me-pattern-ist/sellics-insightful/README.md

 bash-5.1# exit
 ```
 - Read about spring batch to make schema init execution happened at server startup.
+- Try to model pojos to hold state.

 # Project Environment Used
 - Java 1.8